EducloudAI/AI-Integration-Framework/README2.md

 ---

-# 🧩 Activities and Components Per Layer: Turning Architecture Into Action
+# 🧩 Activities and Components: Turning Architecture Into Action

 Each of the ten layers contains a set of **35 clearly defined activities**.
 These activities translate the architecture into concrete, repeatable actions that teams can perform across all roles and domains.
-Each activity produces a distinct component within the framework.
+Each activity produces a **distinct component** within the framework.

 ---